The Economic Confidence Model & Global Financial Interconnectivity

 Examining the Concept of Global Financial Interconnectivity

-In recent years, this idea of global financial interconnectivity has been confirmed.
-After the financial crisis of 2007-2008, there are strong correlations between almost all financial markets.
-These correlations can be identified between different geographical markets and asset classes.
+In recent years, the idea of global financial interconnectivity has been confirmed.
+After the 2007–2008 financial crisis, strong correlations appeared across almost all financial markets.
+These links can be seen between different regions and asset classes.
 This recent interconnectivity can be attributed to:

 (i) the introduction of new financial products such as ETFs